YWCA Glendale works every day to provide services and education to the community and work to end domestic violence.

 - Consultations regarding domestic violence-related family law

-- Legal clinics and workshops
+- Legal workshops

 All of our legal services are designed to empower survivors with information and options to move through the legal system and become self-sufficient in order to advocate for themselves in the future.
 Services are free and available for eligible victims and survivors, regardless of race, ethnicity, gender and sexual orientation.